psypersky/koa-joi-bouncer/README.md

 Separate the validation logic from the route itself, just define an schema and use it before the route.

+# Koa 2

+If you want to use it with koa v2 use the tag 'next'

+`npm install --save koa-joi-bouncer@next`

 # Usage

 ```js